Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Evaluation Of Kaplan’s Coursework

-Kaplan provides an all-round stellar SAT and ACT curriculum that is rivaled only by, you guessed it….
-Princeton Review.
-Their course structure is extensive and covers every conceivable testable point on both entrance exams.
+Kaplan provides an all-around stellar SAT and ACT curriculum that is rivaled only by, you guessed it… Princeton Review.
+Their extensive course structure covers every conceivable testable point on both entrance exams.

-They provide this coverage through live classes (unless you’re a Self-Paced enrollee), video lessons, drills, practice questions, practice tests, books and more.
+They provide this coverage through live classes (unless you’re a Self-Paced enrollee), video instruction, drills, practice questions, practice tests, books, and more.
 This is a lot of study resources.

-The highlight of the Kaplan prep course is their series of video lessons.
-More on this below in the video lesson section, but these videos are about the best in the space.
+Kaplan’s number one highlight is their series of video lessons.
+More on this below, but these videos are about the best in the space.

 One of the Kaplan interactive video lessons